-As of December 31, 2001, SPG and SPG's majority-owned subsidiary, Simon Property Group, L.P. or the "Operating Partnership," owned or held interests in 252 income-producing properties, consisting of 166 regional malls, 72 community shopping centers, five specialty retail centers, four office and mixed-use properties, and five value-oriented super-regional malls located in a total of 36 states.
-As of the same date, the Operating Partnership also owned interests in seven additional retail real estate properties in Europe and Canada and 11 parcels of land held for future development.
+As of June 30, 2001, SPG and SPG's majority-owned subsidiary, Simon Property Group, L.P. or the "Operating Partnership", owned or held interests in 250 income-producing properties, consisting of 164 regional malls, 72 community shopping centers, five specialty retail centers, four office and mixed-use properties, and five value-oriented super regional malls located in a total of 36 states.
+These properties have over 185 million square feet of gross leaseable area of which the Operating Partnership owns approximately 110 million square feet.
+The Operating Partnership also owns six retail properties in Europe and Canada, one property under construction in the United States and 11 parcels of land held for future development.

-The predecessor of SPG was organized as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation on March 10, 1998.
-SRC was organized as a Delaware corporation in October 1975.
+The predecessor of SPG was formed as a Massachusetts business trust in 1971 and reorganized as a Delaware corporation in 1998.
+SRC was formed as a Delaware corporation in 1975.
 Our principal executive offices are located at National City Center, Suite 15 East, 115 West Washington Street, Indianapolis, Indiana 46204; our telephone number is (317) 636-1600.
 Our World Wide Web site address is www.shopsimon.com.
 The information in our web site is not incorporated by reference into this prospectus.